yasirshah-analyst/Customers-Data-Analytics/Readme.md

 - Data Formatting

 ## Dataset Information
-- Source: The data set used in this project was generated using DeepSeek AI(a generative artificial intelligence platform)  for portfolio purpose.All data is synthetic and does not represent real individuals.
+- Source: The data set used in this project was generated using DeepSeek AI(a generative artificial intelligence platform)  for portfolio purpose.
+All data is synthetic and does not represent real individuals.

-The raw data set has 183 rows including header row, duplicates rows and blank rows and the following six columns
+- The raw data set has 183 rows including header row, duplicates rows and blank rows and the following six columns Customer_ID

-Customer_ID

 Customer_Name